Who We Are

 Rizwan has taken this project from being a part time food bank and curry kitchen to now working in regeneration areas with over 40 partners.
 His responsibilities include the daily running of core tasks and volunteer recruitment.
 As well as this, Rizwan engages with many partners to bring about social change to Dundee.

 Halima started her journey in YYI as a member of our youth clubs.
 As she out grew being a member, she began as a volunteer with YYI and has since been actively involved in all the projects.
 Her current role is within the employability project, boosting youth engagement with opportunities and supporting them in personal development.

 Project Manager, Engage

 Umer was a regular volunteer within the YYI youth clubs during his time at University where he studied Computer Arts.
 Since completing his degree he now runs the Engage project which works with the local BME adult community.
 Umer oversees the support and engagement of the communities male members.

-Dena first became involved in YYI as a volunteer before moving into the role as Office Administrator.
+Dena first became involved in YYI as a volunteer before moving into the role as Executive Administrator.
 Dena now provides administrative support to all the projects within YYI.

 Everyone is doing a fantastic job.
 Take my hat off to you all!–Female, age 50